fmichel-ibm/QRDS/README.md

 # QRDS
 Relevant data stream for the offende summary pages

+This application is designed to explain how to enrich QRadar UI and enhance Analyst experience.

+Main topics adresses are :
+- how to use Fragments to insert your dev in an existing QRadar screen (offenses)
+- AQL request and how to isolate events and flows that participate to an offense
+- how to use a graphical library to display results

 v3.8
 added highchart library as a static module to avoid external communications